dimfeld/website/posts/starting_with_solana_part01.md

 ## The IDL File

-The build command generates the compiled program, a keypair file that can be used as a wallet to deploy the contract on, and an IDL file that describes the instructions exposed by the contract.
+The build command generates the compiled program, a keypair that can be used as a wallet to deploy the contract with, and an IDL file that describes the instructions exposed by the contract.

 ```
 ~/projects/solana/p0001 ❯ cat target/idl/p0001.json